Yes, people still use Blogger. Over 353,000 live websites are running on it right now, according to BuiltWith.

 3. You can have your own custom domain name

 With Blogger, you have the option to use a custom domain name for your blog instead of ending with “.blogspot.com”.
-This gives your blog a kind of a professional appearance.
+This gives your blog a kind of professional appearance.

 4. Perfect if you’re just starting out